sifatsiddik/OG.FLUSH/README.md

 2. The rational method is used for sewer pipe dimensions.
 3. Lower-resolution DEM (> 10 m) might result in a slightly lesser designed network.
 4. Only OSM is supported for Streets (**NOT** Buildings or other inputs).
 Other open-access street or road sources can be available in a later version.
-5. For now, this plugin works well with UTM coordinate systems, particularly the global WGS84 UTM.
-While it might work for local UTM coordinate systems, outlet distance validation might raise issues.
-This problem and support for the Geographic system are planned for a later version.
+5. For now, this plugin works well with UTM coordinate systems.
+For other coordinate systems, the outlet distance validation might raise issues.
+Support for the Geographic system are planned for a later version.

 <br>